temperodave/developer-documentation/README.md

 ### Rules

-the rules sections allows you to create rules that can mask specific fields in your dataset's tables (more details on rules (WIP))
+the rules sections allows you to create rules that can mask specific fields in your dataset's tables ([more details on rules](#rule-policies-explained))

 ## Step 3: Viewing your data